securitybunker/databunker.org/content/doc/faq/_index.md

 curl -s http://localhost:3000/v1/sys/backup -H "X-Bunker-Token: $TOKEN" -o backup.sql
 ```

-## Can my DBA tune database performance characteristics?

-Yes, almost all Databunker requests use database-level indexes when performing API calls.
-We welcome your DBA to review the product database schema for potential improvements.
-If you identify any gaps, please let us know.

 ## What is the difference between different tokenization solutions and Databunker?

 Most commercial tokenization solutions tokenize specific records, such as customer name or email, without linking them to a comprehensive customer record.
 In contrast, Databunker tokenizes the entire customer record with all details, offering additional capabilities.
 This allows the end customer (natural person or data subject) to log into their profile, update personal records, manage consents, or request data deletion.
 Furthermore, we provide numerous APIs to assist with GDPR compliance.